bannanc/shapes2/docs/source/functions.rst

 Functions
 =========

-Functions are separated by shape and calculation
+Functions are separated by shape and calculation.
+To see an example of them in action checkout :ref:`examples`.

 Square
 ------